Editor’s note: This post was originally published on 12/6/18 and has been updated for accuracy and comprehension.

 Maybe you speak on a wide variety of topics, so it’s hard to narrow it down to one to focus your course on.

-Ask yourself these questions to help you land on an idea:
+Ask yourself these questions to land on an idea:

 It’s really as simple as paying attention to the people around you.